-1. Any use, similar to those enumerated below, which would be injurious to the safety or welfare of the neighborhood by reason of smoke, odor, vibration, dirt, glare, noise or danger of fire and explosion.

-- a.
-Manufacture or bulk storage of acetylene gas, ammonia, asphalt, , fertilizer, fireworks, explosives, or pressure tanks must conform to Underwriters specifications. - b.
-Bulk storage of acetylene, ammonia, asphalt, fireworks, fertilizer, or explosives; gasoline, naphtha, or petroleum refining and pressure tanks, except as specifically approved by the City Manager as meeting Underwriters specifications. - c.
-Poultry and swine farms.

-2. No garage, accessory building, storage units or trailer shall be occupied or used for residence or dwelling purposes.
+- 1. Any use, similar to those enumerated below, which would be injurious to the safety or welfare of the neighborhood by reason of smoke, odor, vibration, dirt, glare, noise or danger of fire and explosion. - a.
+Manufacture or bulk storage of acetylene, ammonia, asphalt, fertilizer, fireworks, pressure tanks, explosives, gasoline, naphtha, or petroleum refining, except as specifically approved by the City Manager as meeting Underwriters specifications. - b.
+Poultry and swine farms. - 2.
+No garage, accessory building, storage units or trailer shall be occupied or used for residence or dwelling purposes.